ian-init/IoT_sensor/README.md

 ## Abut the App

-With Web A ESP32 development board device with sensors connecting to React Expo App
+- WebSocket protocol to flash ESP device with internet connectivity.
+- Subscribe to AWS IoT event and dynamically render on the UI.